Randomization Tests for Conditional Group Symmetry: Randomization tests for conditional group symmetry

-The proof can be found in \cref{apx:proofs:crt:validity}.
-We note that the sequence of approximations do not necessarily require an independent dataset to estimate the conditional distributions, but can depend on $(X,Y)_{1:n}$ through $S_{1:n}$.
-In that case, the limit in \cref{prop:appx:pval} should be taken as $n\to\infty$.

-Any asymptotically correct method for approximating the required conditional distributions can be used for the conditional randomization procedure to yield an asymptotically level-$\sig$ test.
 Here, we describe a kernel estimation approach for sampling from approximations of the conditional distributions required for \cref{test:g,test:ty,test:g:ty}.

-Let $\maxInv(X)$ be any maximal invariant to condition on, such as $\orbSel(X)$, and let $\kde\colon\bfM\times\bfM\to\R_+$ be a kernel function defined on $\bfM$.
-Assume that $\kde$ is bounded above by $\kappa<\infty$, with $\kde(z,z)=\kappa$ for all $z\in\bfM$.
+Let $\maxInv(X)$ be a continuous maximal invariant, such as $\orbSel(X)$ chosen so that $\orbSel$ is a continuous function, and let $\kde\colon\bfM\times\bfM\to\R_+$ be a kernel function defined on $\bfM$.
+Assume that $\kde$ is bounded above by $\nu<\infty$, with $\kde(z,z)=\nu$ for all $z\in\bfM$.
 Using a (possibly independent) dataset of size $m$ for estimation, assume that the bandwidth parameter $\bandwidth$ decreases to $0$ as $m\to\infty$, slowly enough to ensure asymptotically consistent density estimation.
 To generate a randomization conditioned on $M(X)$, we first assign to each index $i\in\{1,\dotsc,m\}$ a probability proportional to $\kde(\maxInv(X),\maxInv(X_i))$.
 To sample from an approximation of $\tYKern$ for \cref{test:ty,test:g:ty}, we then sample an index $\ell$ from $\{1,\dotsc,m\}$ with those probabilities, and then take $\tYRand_i=\tY_\ell$.
-Similarly, to sample from an approximation of $\GKern$ for \cref{test:g,test:g:ty}, we sample an index $j$ from $\{1,\dotsc,m\}$ (independent of $\ell$) with those probabilities, and then take $\GRand_i=\repInvRand$, where $\repInvRand\sim\repInvKern(\argdot| X_j)$.
+Similarly, to sample from an approximation of $\GKern$ for \cref{test:g,test:g:ty}, we sample an index $j$ from $\{1,\dotsc,m\}$ (independent of $\ell$) with those probabilities, and then take $\GRand_i=\repInvRand$, where $\repInvRand|X_j\sim\repInvKern$.
 It can be seen that as $m\to\infty$, the distributions from which this procedure samples approach the target conditional distributions.
-The resulting conditional randomization procedure (without an independent dataset) used in a test based on \cref{prp:eq:xy:all,prp:eq:xy:tau,prp:eq:xy} is summarized in \cref{alg:cond:rand}.
-For a test based on \cref{prp:eq:ty:y,prp:eq:tau:y,prp:eq:y}, only the second component of the output pair is retained.
+The resulting conditional randomization procedure (without an independent dataset) used in a test based on \cref{thm:equiv:dist:id} is summarized in \cref{alg:cond:rand}.
+For a test based on \cref{cor:eq:xy:cor}, only the second component of the output pair is retained.